IDENTITY THIEF – WAYS TO SAFE GUARD YOUR CREDIT AND PRIVATE INFORMATION

 Safeguard your Social Security number

-Avoid carrying your social security card with your all the time, keep it in a secure place.
+Avoid carrying your social security card with you all the time, keep it in a secure place.

 This is very secure information that identity thieves target first as it will give them access